When you owe back taxes, it can be a confusing situation.

 If you have enough funds to pay it in full and do not have any investments that will make you a higher return than the IRS’ interest and penalty rates, then pay it off in full.

 4) If you are stuck paying it off, request a penalty abatement.

 Once you have paid off the tax in full, you can request a penalty abatement by writing the IRS directly to where you file.
 Explain the situation in detail of why you owed on that year, give good enough reasons, and they might take the penalty off.

 First Year Owed tip: On the first year you owe for in a series of years (or if you only owe for one year), the IRS will give you a “first time penalty abatement based on prior compliance,” to use their own words.
 For example, you owe on 2007, 2008, and 2009.
-You have paid off 2007 and are now paying on 2008.
-If you have no tax penalties assessed for the prior three years, 2004, 2005, and 2006, the IRS will give you the first time abatement on 2007.
+You have paid off 2007 and are now paying in 2008.
+If you have no tax penalties assessed for the prior three years, 2004, 2005, and 2006, the IRS will give you the first time abatement in 2007.
 The same scenario applies if you only owe on 2007 as well.
-You can get this first time abatement two ways.
+You can get this first-time abatement in two ways.
 First, call the IRS at (800) 829-1040.
 When you get an agent and they take all your information, tell them the year and form for which you are calling.
-Then specifically ask “I would like to request a first time penalty abatement on this tax year based on my prior compliance.”
+Then specifically ask “I would like to request a first-time penalty abatement on this tax year based on my prior compliance.”
 The agent will enter this into the computer, and it will be accepted or rejected.
-If rejected, the amount to refund is beyond the agents authority or you have prior assessed penalties which bar you from this type of abatement.
+If rejected, the amount to refund is beyond the agent’s authority or you have prior assessed penalties which bar you from this type of abatement.
 If the amount of the refund is beyond the agent’s authority to grant over the phone, you must make your request in writing.
-Here is a sample first time penalty abatement letter.
+Here is a sample first-time penalty abatement letter.

 by Robert Kayvon, Esq.